typisttech/sunny/README.txt

 == Description ==

 Sunny automatically clears CloudFlare cache.
-And, blacklist IP if attempt to login as `Admin`.
+And, protect your WordPress site at DNS level.

 = Features =

-* Blacklist IP if attempt to login as `Admin`
+* Blacklist IP if attempt to login with bad username, e.g.: `Admin` & `Administrator`
-* Automatically clears corresponding CloudFlare caches whenever a post is updated or commented.
+* Automatically clears corresponding CloudFlare caches whenever a post is updated, commented or trashed.
 * Purge your entire CloudFlare cache manually
 * Purge your a URL cache manually
 * Test your CloudFlare API key